 This was opened by Shaun Johnson, an ex-student and New Zealand Rugby League and Vodafone Warriors player with Mr Tony Shears, a long serving member of the Board of Trustees on 24 September 2013.
 The function room has been named The Tony Shears Lounge and overlooks the main fields and holds 60 spectators and sports people.

-The gymnasium was built and official opened in 1976, then the extended Gymnasium complex comprising of seminar rooms, commercial kitchen, function foyer, new offices and changing rooms were opened by The Rt.
+The gymnasium was built and officially opened in 1976, then the extended Gymnasium complex comprising of seminar rooms, commercial kitchen, function foyer, new offices and changing rooms were opened by The Rt.
 Hon Don McKinnon on the 19 November 1998.
 Since that time the gymnasium floor has been replaced with a sprung floor and another extension added for weight training.
 A second gymnasium was completed in 2006.

 The memorial flagpole garden was planted to commemorate New Zealanders who have fought overseas.
 The garden was blessed by the RSA Padre, Reverend Campbell Jackson and Kaumatua, Pita Pou in a ceremony with all the Year 12 students in June 2001.
 Several plants represent areas in the world, particularly the Mediterranean, where New Zealanders have fought were planted here.
 They include cyclamen corms brought back from Crete by Dr Holgate and donated by Mrs Bridgman from Auckland.

 This was opened on 6 April 2005 by Professor Stuart McCutcheon, Vice Chancellor, University of Auckland.
 This building houses administration, staff room and senior management.